Hemlock Woolly Adelgid Threatens Our Natural Areas

 How is the hemlock woolly adelgid threatening the health of our forest ecosystems?

 Native to Japan, the hemlock woolly adelgid (Adelges tsugae) is an aggressive insect pest that feeds on the sap of young hemlock twigs.
 Eventually needles yellow and drop, branches die, and trees succumb in about four to ten years.
 The insect poses a serious threat to both Carolina hemlock (Tsuga caroliniana) and eastern hemlocks, causing nearly 100% mortality in infested trees.
 It has decimated populations from North Carolina to eastern Pennsylvania and southern New England.
-For a 2015 national distribution map of the hemlock woolly adelgid, click here, or here for a 2016 map for New York State.
+For a current New York State distribution map, click here.

 Eastern hemlocks are an important part of our forest ecosystems, and their disappearance causes negative environmental changes for many plants and animals.
 Hemlocks provide shelter for ruffed grouse, deer, and a variety of small mammals and birds.
 Their shade provides temperature regulation for cold-water loving amphibians, fish, and invertebrates.
 Growing in association with hemlocks, relict plants (species which require cool and moist climates found further north) are also threatened.